-The degree programme will be taught at the Cardiff Met Llandaff Campus, over one-year (three Terms).
+The degree programme will be taught at the Cardiff Met Llandaff Campus, over one year (three Terms).
 The course is also available part-time over two years.

 Term one (Sept - Dec) – 12 weeks* teaching

 Term two (Jan - Mar) – 12 weeks* teaching

 - Term three – 2 weeks teaching*, followed by 3 weeks examinations

 *Please note, term durations may alter slightly depending on when national holidays fall.